PUGX/PUGXGeoFormBundle/Resources/doc/index.md

 ### 3. Form

-In order to use geolocalization in a form, you should: have to add two hidden latitude and longitude fields;
+In order to use geolocalization in a form, you should: add two hidden latitude and longitude fields;
 add the geo_code option in the form default options;
 specify which field has geocodable information with the geo_code_field option;